Research Fellowship

 Ajar Chekirova

-Research topic: Kyrgyz Diaspora Online: Understanding New Forms of Transnationalism, Citizenship, and Political Participation
+Research Topic: Kyrgyz Diaspora Online: Understanding New Forms of Transnationalism, Citizenship, and Political Participation

 Dr. Ajar Chekirova is an Assistant Professor at Lake Forest College.
 She holds Ph.D. in political science from the University of Illinois-Chicago.
 Dr. Chekirova’s research interests include migration and citizenship, informal institutions, political communication and behavior.
 Her research has been previously sponsored by the Open Society Foundation, University of Illinois, George Washington University, and the University of San Francisco.
 Dr. Chekirova holds an MA degree in International Affairs from Ohio University, where she was a Fulbright Fellow.
 She earned her Bachelor’s degree in law from Peking University in China."

-Burulcha Sulaimanova
+Dr. Burulcha Sulaimanova

-Research topic: The Impact of Job-Education Mismatch on the Earnings: Empirical Evidence from Generation and Gender Difference
+Research Topic: The Impact of Job-Education Mismatch on the Earnings: Empirical Evidence from Generation and Gender Difference

 Dr. Burulcha Sulaimanova is an Assistant Professor at Kyrgyz-Turkish Manas University (Bishkek, Kyrgyzstan).
 She specializes in the fields of labor economics and applied economic analysis in Central Asian countries.
 In particular, her research interests include education-job mismatch issues in Kyrgyzstan labor market, gender aspects of labor migration, infrastructure development, and its impact on Central Asian economies.
 She has been engaged in various types of projects as a researcher, project leader, and consultant.
 One of her recent projects has been on “The impact of infrastructure on trade in Central Asia”, which was supported by the Asian Development Bank Institute.
 Dr. Sulaimanova holds a Ph.D. and MSc degree in Economics from the Kyrgyz-Turkish Manas University, and a Bachelor of Arts in Economics from Anadolu University, Turkey.